 This webpage is part of the legacy website for the Source to Tap Project, supported by the European Union’s INTERREG VA, managed by the Special EU Programmes Body (SEUPB).
 This project has now come to an end and this site should be used for reference only.

 This Privacy Notice is a revised version of the Privacy Notice that was available on the Source to Tap project website (also www.sourcetotap.eu) when the project was live.
 The Privacy Notice has been revised to reflect the fact that, as of the end of the project at the end of September 2022, elements of project are no longer available.

-The Rivers Trust (referred to as we, us or our in this Privacy Notice), is a partner organisation on the Source to Tap Project (referred to as the Project in this Privacy Notice).
+NI Water (referred to as we, us or our in this Privacy Notice), is the lead partner on the Source to Tap Project (referred to as the Project in this Privacy Notice).

-We are responsible for this Privacy Notice because we manage the Project’s website, social media (Facebook, Twitter, YouTube and Instagram), newsletter, events and activities delivered by us through the Project, and the Project’s Riverfly Monitoring Volunteer Programme.
+We are responsible for this Privacy Notice because we manage the Project’s website and social media (Facebook, Twitter, YouTube and Instagram).

 To help us manage our relationship with you through the Project, we may need to collect, store and use information that can be used to identify you.
 From a legal point of view, this is known as ‘processing personal information’.

 Collecting and processing your personal information is necessary if we are to satisfy the expectations and requirements of our users, e.g. by communicating with you and providing you with an interactive service through the Project.

 Our aim is to respect your privacy and comply with current UK data protection legislation (i.e. EU General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (DPA)).
 References in this Privacy Notice are made to GDPR, but you should note that GDPR and DPA both apply in the UK.